isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- Assymetric treatment of operands is surprising and a source of errors where conversions are possible.
+ Asymmetric treatment of operands is surprising and a source of errors where conversions are possible.
 `==` is a fundamental operations and programmers should be able to use it without fear of failure.

 ##### Example